clevyr/deployment-matrix-action/README.md

 ##### Regex Matching
 If the value is a valid regex pattern, then the ref will be matched using [RegExp](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp).
+The regex will be anchored, meaning it must match the entire string.
+If you want to allow characters before or after the regex, prepend or append the pattern with `.*`.

 Regex patterns must start with `/` and end with `/`.